SystemParadox/triplet/README.md

 A huge thanks to the mozilla/sweet.js folks for their excellent work on this.

+## JSX support

+*New in version 1.1.0*

+JSX support has also been added, but must be explicitly requested with the `--jsx` command line option (or `jsx: true` for API usage).

 ## Line numbers / source maps

 Triplet preserves line numbering such that source maps should be unnecessary.